microsoftgraph/microsoft-graph-docs-contrib/concepts/education-concept-overview.md

 - [Create a student dashboard to show which assigments are due by when](https://developer.microsoft.com/en-us/graph/docs/api-reference/beta/api/educationclass_list_assignments).

-## Enable school ITs to manage Idenity and Roster sync using School Data Sync Management (preview)
+## Enable school ITs to manage Identity and Roster sync using School Data Sync Management (preview)

 [School Data Sync](https://sds.microsoft.com/) helps to automate the process of importing and synchronizing student identity and roster data from student information systems with Azure Active Directory (Azure AD) and Office 365.
 Once the information is synchronized, app developers can use the Roster APIs to read the Roster information into the applications .
-If you are an system integrator setting up integration of a School's Student Information System with School Data Sync, you can use the SDS management APIs in Microsoft Graph to set up synchronization from either a CSV file or a supported SIS API connector.
+If you are an system integrator setting up integration of a school's Student Information System with School Data Sync, you can use the [SDS management APIs](https://developer.microsoft.com/en-us/graph/docs/api-reference/beta/resources/educationsynchronizationprofile) in Microsoft Graph to set up synchronization from either a CSV file or a supported SIS API connector.

 School Data Sync Management APIs support end to end scenarios for managing sync.
 Here are a few examples: